 Connect up to 10 devices at a time

-Pilot projects are already underway with Parks Canada (Fred Pellerin’s journey in the Forges-du-Saint-Maurice), with Boîte à Science (MIT’s Scratch and Microsoft’s MakeCode Educational School Kits) and in La Escuela Más Grande del Mundo in schools around rural Mexico, the Canadian Midwives Association, with The Red Book Challenge, the Université du Kwango, Hechtman Ventures, UNESCO Chair in Curriculum Development, U Aid Stitching, Fast Networks Malawi, World Mobile Group, and TATECH HUB.
+Grey-Box has entered into pilot projects with Parks Canada (Fred Pellerin’s journey in the Forges-du-Saint-Maurice), Boîte à Science (MIT’s Scratch and Microsoft’s MakeCode Educational School Kits), La Escuela Más Grande del Mundo in schools around rural Mexico, the Canadian Midwives Association, with The Red Book Challenge, the Université du Kwango, Hechtman Ventures, UNESCO Chair in Curriculum Development, U Aid Stitching, Fast Networks Malawi, World Mobile Group, and TATECH HUB.

 - Network: Up to 10 devices connected within up to 100 meters